 It is not possible to import both a product and inventory at the same time.
 The product must first be created, and then inventory can be added against it.

 Inventory levels in Brightpearl can be updating in bulk by importing a CSV file.
+It's possible to change the inventory levels in two ways:

-Follow these steps to update inventory levels by CSV:
+How to update inventory levels by CSV

 - The import file must be a CSV file, and contain only, and all of, the following columns: